jozovek/hiking-app/README.md

    - Implement the core features using React Native and Expo
    - Test on your device using Expo Go

-3. **Firebase Integration**:
+3. **Version Check Implementation**:
-   - Set up the Firebase project and configure the app to connect to it
+   - Create a simple version.json file on GitHub Pages
-   - Implement the update checking mechanism
+   - Implement basic version check mechanism

 4. **Testing**:
    - Use Expo Go to test on your own devices